 Activities at Duba Plains centre around day and night safari drives.
 They also offer boat cruises, depending on water levels.
 Note that at some times of the year (usually May–September), the water levels can be very high and require a short boat transfer from camp to the game-drive vehicles.
 This in turn can limit the possibility of night game drives, and the higher water levels can also increase the chances of getting stuck in some areas of the reserve.
 That said, the vehicles at Duba Plains are closer to monster-trucks than they are Land Cruisers and we understand the likelihood of getting stuck in these is now quite low (but certainly not impossible)!

 Our viewWe have always really liked Duba Plains – it's a small camp with friendly staff that focuses clearly on its safari experience.
-Most people come here expecting to witness thrilling lion and buffalo interactions.
-Many depart very happy having done so, but it's worth noting that these sightings are by no means guaranteed.
+Most people come here expecting to witness thrilling lion and buffalo interactions, although it is worth noting that in 2014 the chances of this has diminished significantly.
 So choose Duba for the lion and buffalo by all means, but we think you'll get far more out of your stay if you are open to making the most of this remote part of the Okavango – even when neither of the above can be seen.

 Ideal length of stay: Three or four nights is ideal here; staying two nights is really too short if you want the best chance of seeing lion–buffalo interaction when buffalo are in the area.

 Directions: Access is by light-aircraft transfer.
 It is about a five-minute game drive transfer by 4WD vehicle from the airstrip to camp.